box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 </Message>

-## 2. Redirect user
+## 2. Redirect the user

 Next, redirect the user to the authorization URL.
-The way in which a user is redirected to a URL depends on the application framework used.
+The way this is done depends on the application framework.
 Most framework documentation provides extensive guidance on this topic.

 <Tabs>